JustinOros/xteink-plugins/README.md

 A plugin system for customizing and extending https://github.com/crosspoint-reader/crosspoint-reader firmware on your xteink device.
 Plugins are applied as source-level patches before the firmware is compiled and flashed.

+Tested/working on the XTEINK X3 and X4 devices.

 ## Plugins

 ### Dark Mode